meshcloud/meshcloud-docs/docs/meshstack.aws.avm-tutorial.md

 - **Managed Account** An AWS Account managed under this landing zone.
 - **CFN** shorthand for AWS CloudFormation

-## Automation Account

-Setup these resources on the Automation Account, here expressed as CloudFormation Templates.

-### Acount Vending Machine
+## Acount Vending Machine

-Use your existing AVM, we assume it has a single lambda as an Entry Point
+To use your existing AVM, make sure it has a single lambda as its Entry Point.

 ## Access Stack to boostrap Managed Accounts